tobigun/EavesDrum/README.md

 <img src="doc/images/settings-pedal2.png" width="50%"/>

 - **Pedal Range**: determines the offset and threshold for the lowest and highest signal level
-  - To not touch the Hi-Hat pedal for the open position.
+  - Do not touch the Hi-Hat pedal for the open position.
   - Adjust the **min value** of the `Pedal Range` so that the corresponding marker in the monitor's signal graph is slightly above the current pedal signal and the Pedal value in the hit graph is at 0%.
-  - Now close the Hi-Hat pedal.
+  - Next, close the Hi-Hat pedal.
-  - Now adjust the **max value** of the `Pedal Range`, so that the corresponding marker in the monitor's signal graph is slightly below the current signal and the hit graph shows 100%
+  - Now adjust the **max value** of the `Pedal Range` so that the corresponding marker in the monitor's signal graph is slightly below the current signal and the hit graph shows 100%.
-  - When you move the pedal now, you should get the full range between 0% and 100% in the hit graph and it should stay at 0% when open and at 100% when closed.
+  - When you move the pedal now, you should get the full range between 0% and 100% in the hit graph, and it should stay at 0% when open and at 100% when closed.
 - **Move Detection Tolerance** this determines how much the pedal has to be moved to change its value.
 A smaller tolerance gives you a higher resolution but is more prone to noise in the signal.
   - Press the Hi-Hat pedal to a position between open and closed.
 Try to keep this position - the value in the hit graph should not change.
-If it does though, you might decrease the tolerance until the hit graph value is stable.
+If it does, you might decrease the tolerance until the hit graph value is stable.
 - **Pedal State Thresholds** and **Chick Detect Timeout**:
-  - when the pedal travels from the "Almost Closed" position to the "Closed Position" a "Chick" Sound detection takes place.
+  - When the pedal travels from the `Almost Closed` position to the `Closed Position` a "Chick" sound detection takes place.
-  - The faster the pedal moved from "Almost Closed" to "Closed", the higher the intensity of the "Chick" sound will be.
+  - The faster the pedal moves from `Almost Closed` to `Closed` the higher the intensity of the "Chick" sound will be.
-  - If the time between the both states is higher than **Chick Detect Timeout**, then no sound will be played
+  - If the time between both states is higher than **Chick Detect Timeout**, then no sound will be played.
-  - If you do not want a "Chick" sound, you can disable it on the Mappings Page by setting the sound for the "Chick" to "None"
+  - If you do not want a "Chick" sound, you can disable it on the Mappings Page by setting the sound for the "Chick" to `None`.

 #### Apply presets
 In the folder `config/presets` you can find some presets for some pads.
 You can apply them by dragging them from Windows Explorer to the settings panel of a pad.